The Ultimate Guide to Camping in Costa Rica

 When to camp in Costa Rica

 Camping in Costa Rica is great all year round but there may be a few differences to your experience depending on the time of year you visit.
-Dry season in Costa Rica runs between December to April.
-Campsites in the dry season can be much busier than in wet season, so it’s important to factor this into your plan.
+The dry season in Costa Rica runs between December to April.
+Campsites in the dry season can be much busier than in the wet season, so it’s important to factor this into your plan.
 Whereas your main concern in the rainy season, which runs between July to October, is going to be the weather.
 Heavy rains can be frequent, causing flooding and road washouts.
 As a camper, rain can be an unpleasant experience and you may spend a lot of time feeling soggy.
-To avoid the crowds and the worst of the rain, consider visiting in shoulder season.
+To avoid the crowds and the worst of the rain, consider visiting in the shoulder season.
 While you may experience infrequent showers in the afternoon or evening, it’ll be a lot drier.
 We visited in June and found we could often get the tent up before the rain set in on an evening, or an afternoon shower would clear up before it was time to cook tea.

 An aerial view of a white sand beach.
 Looking top-down from high up we can see the white water lapping at the shore, and a bright green tree-line on the edge of the beach.